surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 1.11.0 - May 11, 2023 =
+* New: Cart icon in menu for classic and FSE themes.
+* New: Automatic Google Analytics purchase events.
+* Improvement: Responsive image sizes for instant checkout and line items.

 = 1.10.4 - May 10, 2023 =
 * Fix: Issue with email and name fields being disabled and blank if a user has created a checkout, then logs in and visits the same page.